GiorgosLillis/Hosted_Portfolio/readme.md

 - I have recently developed a simple shopping list
 - You can add and delete items, reset the list, download the list as a text file and upload a text file
 - It automatically numbers the items with the order they have been added
+- The list is locally stored to the browser

  ---